Search

 Getting to and from CUZ by car

-The best and easiest way to get to and from Alejandro Velasco Astete Cusco International Airport is by hiring a taxi.
+The easiest way to get to and from CUZ is by taxi.
 You’ll want to take care to hire an official car rather than something unmarked.

 Don’t accept a ride from anyone who approaches you with a deal and make sure the taxi you get into is marked with the company number illuminated on the roof of the car.
 Reputable brands that you’re likely to see are Aló Taxi or Okarina and both are fine.

-It’s also worth noting that Uber has recently become available in Cusco.
-The cost will generally be a little bit more expensive than a local taxi company but it provides a peace of mind that might be worth the extra fee.
+Uber is also an option in Cusco.
+It’s usually a little more expensive than a local taxi, but the convenience of using the app might be worth the extra fee.

 Security lines at CUZ

 Alejandro Velasco Astete Cusco International Airport is a small airport with one single terminal.
-This makes it the airport easy to navigate but it can sometimes be hectic to get through security.
-Despite the small size, I recommend arriving at least three hours in advance to ensure you have plenty of time to get through security before your flight.
+This makes it the airport easy to navigate but can get hectic at security.
+Despite the small size, I recommend arriving at least 2 hours early for domestic flights and 3 hours early for international flights to ensure you have plenty of time.

 I’ve never had to wait more than 15 minutes to get through security but with multiple flights between Cusco and Lima each day in one single terminal, there’s always the chance of getting stuck behind multiple flights’ worth of travelers and having to rush to make it to your gate.